Who we are

 Scynce (sci-ence) has spent over 3 years under heavy R&D developing and securing patents around multiple optical (lens) solutions, smart power and wireless digital spectrum tunability.
 Officially launched to market in 2018 and led by a team who previously disrupted a related LED market segment, Scynce is uniquely positioned to become the commercial grow light leader over the next 5 years.

-First iteration of horticulture lights are used for growing algae
+First iteration of horticulture lights with optics are used for growing algae.

 Testing is conducted at 15 partner sites, the results are amazing!

-Patents are issued and Scynce.ag launches into the market
+Patents are issued and Scynce LED launches into the market.